 What goes in your trash bin is taxed by both county and state.
 There is no tax on recycling or organics.

 Recycling benefits the local economy.

-Recyclable material has tremendous economic value.
-The 2.3 million tons Minnesotans recycled last year was worth more than $690 million to our state’s economy.
+Recyclable materials have tremendous economic value.
+The 2.3 million tons Minnesotans recycled in 2021 was worth more than $690 million to our state’s economy.
 We lose money when we don’t recycle.
 About 1.2 million tons of recyclable material is thrown away each year.
 That material, if recycled, would be worth about $285 million to the state’s economy; instead, it costs more than $200 million to send the material to landfills.

 Recycling also helps support local markets.
 Approximately 37,000 jobs in Minnesota are directly and indirectly supported by the recycling industry.
 These jobs pay an estimated $1.96 billion in wages and add nearly $8.5 billion to Minnesota’s economy.

 Recycled materials can be manufactured into a variety of products.

 Recycled items can be made into many new products, from recycled-content paper to building supplies that are used by many Minnesota companies.

 Recycling protects our environment.